-DCC throttle for Android phone app https://enginedriver.mstevetodd.com
+DCC throttle application for Android phones https://enginedriver.mstevetodd.com

-MERG kit building instructions offer advise such as the following:-
+MERG kit building instructions offer advise such as the following:

-Event Variable a CBUS term referring to a value which controls the action to be taken by a 'consumer' module when a specific event is received.
+An Event Variable is a CBUS term referring to a value which controls the action to be taken by a 'consumer' module when a specific event is received.
 One or more EVs are associated with each event that a module should respond to.
 As an example in the CANACC8 there are two EVs per event, in the first a set (1) bit indicates that the associated output is affected and normally follows the 'state' of the event.
 The second EV is a modifier and any set (1) bit that matches EV1 will invert the action for that output.
 So if the two EVs for a given event were 00000011 & 00000010 then on receipt of that event output 1 would assume the 'state' defined by the event while output 2 would assume the inverse.

 A CBUS term for a message that indicates some outside action has taken place such as the press of a button, change in state of a switch, a train has entered or left a particular section of track, a point actuator has completed its commanded move or any number of other things.
 These messages consist of three or four parts.
 First, the OPCODE a single byte which defines the meaning and length of the message.
 Second & third constitute the 'Event' two bytes designating the source module ID and two bytes designating the 'device' within that module that has caused the event.
 Fourth (optional) from 1 to 3 additional data bytes used to convey other information.